goooral/data_visualization_with_python/Data-heavy reports for data-advanced audiences.md

 3. **Technologies to use:**
    - Plotly for advanced interactive visualizations
    - Seaborn to make large visualizations readable and accessible
-   - Pandas and NumPy for data manipulation and analysis
+   - Pandas and for data manipulation and analysis
-   - SciPy and StatsModels for statistical modeling

 4. **Explanations:**
    - Provide detailed methodological explanations, including assumptions and limitations